Winston Churchill is quoted as saying, “We shape our buildings and afterward our buildings shape us.”

 Space Can Impact Mood

-One other way that campus building design pays off the second half of Churchill’s quote is how materials and light can impact the mood of those using the building.
+One other way that K12 building design plays off the second half of Churchill’s quote is how materials and light can impact the mood of those using the building.

-The availability of natural light can also impact the interior spaces resulting in lower partitions in a learning center or all-glass offices in an administrative building to let the natural light flow more freely through the space.
+The availability of natural light can also impact the interior spaces resulting in lower partitions in a media center or all-glass offices in the administrative area to allow light to flow more freely through the space.

 Exteriors of Buildings Impact People as Well

 It’s not just interior spaces that impact mood.
 A building’s exterior is our preview of what to anticipate when you walk through the front doors.
-The overall aesthetic of the exterior can inspire creativity as students go to class every day.
+The overall aesthetic of the exterior can inspire creativity for students and provide a statement to visitors.

 Color.
 Shape.
 Materials.
 Size.